History of Salt Lake City: Early years

-The Congress organized the Utah Territory out of the "State of Deseret" in 1850, and a few months later on January 6, 1851, the city was formally organized as "The City of the Great Salt Lake".
+Congress organized Utah Territory out of the "State of Deseret" in 1850.
+A few months later on January 9, 1851, "an ordinance having been passed by the General Assembly of the State of Deseret" formally incorporated the municipality as "Great Salt Lake City."
 Originally, Fillmore, Utah was the territorial capital, but in 1856 it was moved to Salt Lake City, where it has stayed ever since.
-The city's name was officially changed to "Salt Lake City" at the same time.

 In 1855 Congress directed the President of the United States to appoint a surveyor general for Utah Territory, and to cause that the lands of that territory should be surveyed preparatory to bringing them on the market.
 Certain sections were to be reserved for the benefit of schools and a university in the territory.
 The surveyor general arrived in Utah in July of the same year to begin surveying.
 He established the initial point for his survey (base line and meridian) at the southeast corner of the Temple Block, and from there extended that survey over 2 million acres.
 Because of numerous conflicts between the surveyor and the territorial government the first surveyor general abandoned his post in 1857.
 His successors recommended that no additional land be surveyed.
 Conflict between the federal and territorial governments kept the issue on hold until 1868, and in the meantime, large sections of the territory were transferred to neighboring territories and states.
 Again in 1868, Congress directed the President to appoint a surveyor general in the Utah Territory, to establish a land office in Salt Lake City, and to extend the federal land laws over the same.
 The land office opened 9 March 1869.

 In 1857, when the Mormon practice of polygamy came to national awareness, President James Buchanan responded to public outcry by sending an army of 2500 soldiers, called the Utah Expedition, to investigate the LDS Church and install a non-LDS governor to replace Brigham Young.
 In response, Brigham Young imposed martial law, sending the Utah militia to harass the soldiers, a conflict called the Utah War.
 Young eventually surrendered to federal control when the new territorial governor, Alfred Cumming, arrived in Salt Lake City on April 12, 1858.
 Most troops pulled out at the beginning of the American Civil War.

 In order to secure the road to California during the Civil War, more troops arrived under the command of Colonel Patrick Edward Connor in 1862.
 They settled in the Fort Douglas area east of the city.
 Thoroughly anti-LDS, Connor viewed the people with disdain, calling them, "a community of traitors, murderers, fanatics, and whores."
 To dilute their influence he worked with non-LDS business and bank owners, and also encouraged mining.
 In 1863 some of his troops discovered rich veins of gold and silver in the Wasatch Mountains.